nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting the displayed list: `sort`

-Sorts the list of persons currently displayed by a specified field.
+Sorts the currently visible list of persons by a specified field.

 Format: `sort [s/SORT_OPTION]`

+* The sort order will remain active across future searches or filters until a new sort option is applied or the list is sorted again.
-* If no sort option is provided, the list is reset to its original order (i.e., the order in which contacts were added).
+* If no sort option is provided, calling `sort` will restore the list to its original order (i.e., the order in which contacts were added).
-* This command only affects the order of the visible contacts and does not change any filters or searches that are currently applied.
+* This command only changes the order of the visible contacts without affecting any filters or searches that are currently applied.

 <box type="tip" seamless>